pdwaggoner/clustering_Shiny/README.md

 Regardless of the motivation, anyone is welcome to contribute to these open source tools in one of three ways:

-1. Open an issue with the appropriate label (e.g., `bug fix`)
+1. [Open an issue](https://github.com/pdwaggoner/clustering_Shiny/issues) with the appropriate label (e.g., `bug` for a bug fix)
-2. Open a pull request with direct changes.
+2. [Open a pull request](https://github.com/pdwaggoner/clustering_Shiny/pulls) to make changes directly
-3. Reach out to either Philip or Marc directly with suggestions.
+3. Reach out to either [Philip](https://pdwaggoner.github.io/) or [Marc](http://www.cmap.polytechnique.fr/~lavielle/) directly with suggestions, fixes, or questions